The best burger and fries in every state

 California: HiHo Cheeseburger, Santa Monica and Los Angeles

 HiHo Cheeseburger is a casual burger and fries joint whose patties are made with premium grass-fed Wagyu beef.
-Customers can choose between a double or triple-stacked burger with the option of having it grilled in mustard and served with ketchup, American cheese, onion jam, lettuce and house-made pickles.
-The burgers are highly praised for being tender, juicy and flavourful, and you shouldn't forget a side of fries – they're super crisp and fluffy on the inside.
+Customers can choose between a double or triple-stacked burger with the option of having it grilled in mustard and served with ketchup, American cheese, onion jam, lettuce, and house-made pickles.
+The burgers are highly praised for being tender, juicy and flavorful, and you shouldn't forget a side of fries – they're super crisp and fluffy on the inside.

 Colorado: Big Al's Burgers & Dogs, Fort Collins